ngzhiwei517/Water-Volume-Prediction-for-Lakes-and-Reservoirs/README.md

 ---

 ## Project Overview
-This project aims to predict the changes in water volume of a lake or reservoir over the next 24 hours based on weather conditions.
-It helps water management authorities make informed decisions to address issues caused by climate change and sudden weather events.
+This project aims to predict the changes in water volume of a lake or reservoir over the next 24 hours based on weather conditions.It helps water management authorities make informed decisions to address issues caused by climate change and sudden weather events.

 ---